-- Design front yard setbacks to enhance the street, with setback dimensions that are generally consistent with the other buildings on the block. - Limit the paving of front yard areas to the minimum necessary for parking and driveways - Incorporate landscaping to create an attractive visual outlook, create usable open space, maximize stormwater infiltration, and provide privacy - Avoid combining structural and decorative characteristics from different architectural styles into a single building - Use building materials that convey a sense of durability and permanence - Design doorways, columns, overhangs, and other architectural elements to be substantial in depth, in order to create shadow and architectural relief - Incorporate variable roof forms into building design to avoid a boxy appearance - Design additions to existing buildings with consideration for the overall form of the resulting building; additions should not mix styles or introduce incongruous design motifs - Minimize the prominence of garage doors as an element of the front façade - Use design strategies to protect privacy, such as offsetting windows of adjacent units, locations minor windows above eye level, and using opaque glass for minor windows - Design fences and walls to be an attractive part of a residence, with materials and designs that are compatible with exterior building materials.
+- Design front yard setbacks to enhance the street, with setback dimensions that are generally consistent with the other buildings on the block. - Homes on corner lots should be oriented in a manner that is consistent with the other homes on the block.
+On rectangular lots, the narrower dimension is generally considered the "front" of the lot. - Limit the paving of front yard areas to the minimum necessary for parking and driveways - Incorporate landscaping to create an attractive visual outlook, create usable open space, maximize stormwater infiltration, and provide privacy - Avoid combining structural and decorative characteristics from different architectural styles into a single building - Use building materials that convey a sense of durability and permanence - Design doorways, columns, overhangs, and other architectural elements to be substantial in depth, in order to create shadow and architectural relief - Incorporate variable roof forms into building design to avoid a boxy appearance - Design additions to existing buildings with consideration for the overall form of the resulting building; additions should not mix styles or introduce incongruous design motifs - Minimize the prominence of garage doors as an element of the front façade - Use design strategies to protect privacy, such as offsetting windows of adjacent units, locations minor windows above eye level, and using opaque glass for minor windows - Design fences and walls to be an attractive part of a residence, with materials and designs that are compatible with exterior building materials.